geoffreyrwamakuba-rgb/Airbnb_dbt_Pipeline_Project/README.md

 - £2.6M from Booking.com
 - £1.0M from Vrbo

-**This highlighted an overreliance on a single acquisition channeL**
+**This highlighted an overreliance on a single acquisition channel**

 ### Recommendation:
 I recommended that UrbanStay Management diversify booking acquisition strategies by: